Western Blot Protocol - BSA Blocking

 Procedure

-1. Dried membranes from previous steps are activated in methanol for 20 seconds.
+1. Dried membranes from the previous steps are activated in methanol for 20 seconds.
 To prevent non-specific background binding of the primary and/or secondary antibodies to the membrane, membranes are blocked in a bovine serum albumin-based blocking buffer (2% (w/v) in TBS with 0.1% (v/v) Tween20) for 45 min.

-2. The primary antibody is diluted in blocking buffer and incubated with the blocked membranes for 1 h.
+2. The primary antibody is diluted in a blocking buffer and incubated with the blocked membranes for 1 h.

 NOTE: The recommended working dilution of the primary antibody is to be considered as a guideline only.
 Optimal dilution must be determined by the user.